stepanataccolade/docsv2/sources/pipelines/resources.md

 <br>
 <a name="version"></a>
-# version
+## version
 This resource type is used to create version numbers.
 It uses semantic versioning methodology to increment versions.

+You can create this resource by adding it to `shippable.resources.yml`
 ```
 - name: box-version                         #required
   type: version                             #required
   source:
     base: "0.0.1"                           #required
 ```
-The above YML when added to `shippable.resources.yml` will create a resource of type `version` with the name `box-version`.
+This will create a resource of type `version` with the name `box-version`.
 The base version is being set to 0.0.1

 ### YML properties
 ```
 name: string
 ```